NicoloCavalli95horses/KMS-web-testing/content/01 Notes/agile development.md

 is involved in the process through design, implementation, and execution of the test plan.
 Customers are involved in defining acceptance tests by defining use cases and program attributes
 - testing is not seen as a 'phase', but rather it is integrated with development
 - agile testing often relies on automated testing

+**Extreme programming**
+The Extreme Programming model is one of more popular Agile methodologies that focuses on communication, planning, and testing.
+- **extreme testing**: focuses on unit and acceptance tests

+Extreme Testing also requires you to create the test harness, based on the program specification, before you start coding your application.
+- In this way, you design your application to pass the unit tests, thus increasing the probability that it will meet the specification
 ## References
 [[09 Testing in the Agile Environment]]